Miron-Silviu/base-appeal/README.md

 ## My process

 Starting the project by create index.html, styl.css and add normalizie.css files.
 Inside index.html added html elements .
-Crate links for style and normalize.css Using mobile first approach.
+Crate links for style and normalize.css.
+Using mobile first approach.

 ### Built with